andresmadeddie/-Linux-Audit-and-Hardening-/Audit Dinamic analysis and Hardening.md

     Observations:

-    Processes were running in the system related to the script str.sh owned by user jack.
+    The processes related to the script str.sh owned by user jack were consuming the CPU resources of the system generating an availability problem.

     ---